VivianGomez/Tweenity/README.md

 https://github.com/user-attachments/assets/4090ba4e-6613-463d-be18-abcea18f6d0d

  Entwee format, which is the syntax used and interpreted within Unity by the Tweenity plugin.
 To do this, follow the steps:
-1. Go to Twine editor and select the opction Twine > Story Formats
+1. Go to Twine editor and select the option Twine > Story Formats
 ![image](https://github.com/user-attachments/assets/5a5753cf-79ae-4c8e-98a3-9b7800bcae70)

 2. Then, press the 'Add' button to import the Entwee format.

 ![image](https://github.com/user-attachments/assets/7e000026-15df-4be6-8d64-c59d4706bfec)

-3.That option will open a small input field where you need to paste the following link [https://mcdemarco.net/tools/entwee/format.js](https://mcdemarco.net/tools/entwee/format.js), and then click the 'Add' button.
+3. That option will open a small input field where you need to paste the following link [https://mcdemarco.net/tools/entwee/format.js](https://mcdemarco.net/tools/entwee/format.js), and then click the 'Add' button.

 ![image](https://github.com/user-attachments/assets/96dbb95e-144e-464d-86fd-c75e5e84d679)

-4. This action will add the Entwee format and yo will see it as your "Proofing format"
+4. This action will add the Entwee format and you will see it as your "Proofing format"
 ![image](https://github.com/user-attachments/assets/15d91fe9-ec0b-490c-808b-c3167a98c588)

 To visualize the example graph in the Twine editor: